-Although sureties who sell janitorial services bonds will differ slightly in pricing, an average bond premium of around $115 yearly will cover a small to mid-sized cleaning company.
+Although sureties who sell janitorial services bonds will differ slightly in pricing, an average bond premium of around $115 yearly will cover a small to a mid-sized cleaning company.
 Premiums will increase with over five employees or with poor business credit.
 Consider a higher premium plan with even more coverage to attract larger clients.
 Although these higher premium bonds will require a personal credit check, clients with more or higher value belongings (and cleaning square footage) will be more attracted to the protection your janitorial company’s bonding offers.

 Janitorial Surety Bond

 A message from Surety by NFP – If you own any type of cleaning company, you should strongly consider buying a janitorial service bond.
 Quality customers expect this type of bonding, and becoming bonded will attract even more business.
 Furthermore, bonding can put an end quickly to what could become lengthy and costly court proceedings, protecting you and your company as much as the bond protects your customers.
-For the peace of mind and protection they offer for such relatively little cost, janitorial services bonds are well worth the phone call.
+For the peace of mind and protection, they offer for such relatively little cost, janitorial services bonds are well worth the phone call.
 Call NFP today with all your surety questions and to get your janitorial bond today!
 We are the janitorial surety bond experts.